chocolatey-community/chocolatey-packages/automatic/ruby.install/README.md

 # <img src="https://cdn.jsdelivr.net/gh/chocolatey-community/chocolatey-packages@aad7c15bfbec43c3716f8a82bc3af22e1a55579d/icons/ruby.svg" width="48" height="48"/> [ruby](https://chocolatey.org/packages/ruby)

-Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
+Ruby is a dynamic, open source programming language focusing on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

 This package provides a self-contained [Windows-based installer](https://rubyinstaller.org) that includes the Ruby language, an execution environment, important documentation, and more.